senseobservationsystems/sense-android-library/sense-android-library/documentation/sensor_profiles.md

   "type": "object",
   "properties": {
     "x-axis": {
-      "type": "number"
+      "description": "The acceleration force applied on the x-axis in m/s2", "type": "number"
     },
     "y-axis": {
-      "type": "number"
+      "description": "The acceleration force applied on the y-axis in m/s2", "type": "number"
     },
     "z-axis": {
-      "type": "number"
+      "description": "The acceleration force applied on the z-axis in m/s2", "type": "number"
     }
   },